davidalucas/aoc-2023/README.md

 - Create the following alias in your `~/.bashrc` file: `alias bazel="bazelisk"`
 - Reload the terminal, or run `source ~/.bashrc` to have the alias take effect

-At this point, you should be good to go.
-If you want autocompletion for bazel commands in your terminal, you'll need to go through some extra steps, which are detailed [here](https://bazel.build/install/completion).
+As a side-note, if you want autocompletion for bazel commands in your terminal, you'll need to go through some extra steps, which are detailed [here](https://bazel.build/install/completion).

+Next, we need to install buildifier.
+You essentially follow the same instructions as above, but starting from the bazel buildtools release page [here](https://github.com/bazelbuild/buildtools/releases) (no need to use an alias, just rename to 'buildifier' and you're good).